BZoennchen/Pages/_drafts/Information.md

 The delivered information eliminates or at least reduces the uncertainty of the upcoming weather situation -- I am assured that it will most certainly not rain.
 Consequently, I put my jacket back into my backpack.

-One might think that studying computer science gives students a deep understanding of what *information* is.
+One might think that studying computer science gives students a deep understanding of *information*.
 I mean, it is their fundamental resource they deal with all the time.
 So shouldn't they learn what it is and what it does?
 Well, most computer scientists, including myself, have a shallow encounter with the term.
-Thinking back to my own study experience, I remember that we established Shannon's definition of information using his notion of *entropy*.
+Thinking back to my own study experience, I remember that we established *Shannon's definition of information* using his notion of *entropy*.
 We spent like one or two sessions on the topic and moved on.

 There are different reasons for this unsatisfying encounter with the term.